NVIDIA GPU Deep Dive : Tensor and Ray Tracing Cores

 2017: The Transformer Revolution

 The journey begins with the publication of “Attention is All You Need” by Google scientists in 2017.
-This paper introduced the Transformer architecture, which relied solely on attention mechanisms, dispensing with recurrence and convolutions entirely1.
+This paper introduced the Transformer architecture, which relied solely on attention mechanisms, dispensing with recurrence and convolutions entirely.
 The new model demonstrated superior translation quality and efficiency in machine translation tasks, setting the stage for a paradigm shift in natural language processing.

 2018: BERT and the Rise of Bidirectional Models

 Building on the success of Transformers, 2018 saw the introduction of BERT (Bidirectional Encoder Representations from Transformers) by Google researchers.
-BERT’s innovation lay in its bidirectional nature, allowing it to capture context from both directions in text data2.
+BERT’s innovation lay in its bidirectional nature, allowing it to capture context from both directions in text data.
 This breakthrough significantly improved performance across various language tasks, from question-answering to sentiment analysis.

 2019-2020: The GPT Era Begins

 OpenAI’s release of GPT-3 (Generative Pre-trained Transformer 3) in 2020 marked a significant milestone in the development of large language models.
-With 175 billion parameters, GPT-3 demonstrated unprecedented capabilities in natural language understanding and generation, capturing the imagination of researchers and the public alike4.
+With 175 billion parameters, GPT-3 demonstrated unprecedented capabilities in natural language understanding and generation, capturing the imagination of researchers and the public alike.

 2021-2022: AI Goes Mainstream